public final class MultiBufferWriteBuffer extends AbstractWriteBuffer implements com.oracle.coherence.common.base.Disposable

 |

-- a MultiBufferWriteBuffer.WriteBufferPool
+bufferpool - a MultiBufferWriteBuffer.WriteBufferPool from which the

 MultiBufferWriteBuffer will allocate WriteBuffer objectspublic MultiBufferWriteBuffer(MultiBufferWriteBuffer.WriteBufferPool bufferpool, int cbEstimate)

-- a MultiBufferWriteBuffer.WriteBufferPool
+bufferpool - a MultiBufferWriteBuffer.WriteBufferPool from which the

-- an estimate as to the final sizepublic void write(int ofDest, byte b)
+MultiBufferWriteBuffer will allocate WriteBuffer objectscbEstimate - an estimate as to the final sizepublic void write(int ofDest,

 For purposes of side-effects and potential exceptions, this method is functionally equivalent to the following code: